loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 If I were to want to change all of the entries where the cities and countries were mismatched, I'd have to compare each entry in the all_sessions table with an accurate list of cities and their countries.
 I did not have the time to perform this change on the entire table.

-4. I updated the productquantity column to better reflect the number of products purchased.
+**4. Update the productquantity column to better reflect the number of products purchased.**
 For this, I cross-referenced the visitid from the analytics table and if it exists, I summed up the units_sold from that visitid and used that sum to fill in the productquantity.
 If it doesn't exist in the analytics page, I would instead divide the totaltransactionrevenue by the product price to estimate how many of the single item listed would have been sold.
 I recognize this is not necessarily accurate, because if you look up a visitid that is found in both the analytics and all_sessions pages, the all_sessions will only have listed one product, whereas on the analytics table, there will have been multiple different products purchased.
 However, I still wanted to make an educated guess on what the value for productquantity should be.
 The analytics table is accurate in the units_sold because if you sum the revenue up for that particular visitid, it always matches the totaltransactionrevenue column in the all_sessions table.

   Here is my query making these changes to the productquantity column: